 Stage Three – Outreach to Get Mention Links and Handling Broken Links

 Was my work finished there?
 Possibly, but I had an appetite for more, and a lingering feeling I hadn’t quite squeeze the lemon yet.
 After all, whether they had been aware of that or not, all the sites had used my translation, so why not leverage that by asking them for credit?
 Some even mentioned the name of my website in the credit, just failed to add a link.
-Below are some examples for mails that I sent:
+Below are some examples for emails that I sent:

-Mind the fact that I performed the best personalization process possible in order to improve the conversion rate of my mails.
-At that time I didn’t have a tracking system in place to track all my emails, but I can wholeheartedly say that the conversion rate of the mails I got a response for was very high (at least 20%), and the overall number of emails that received a positive answer was also quite high (at least 10%).
+Mind the fact that I performed the best personalization process possible in order to improve the conversion rate of my emails.
+At that time I didn’t have a tracking system in place to track all my emails, but I can wholeheartedly say that the email conversion rate of the I got a response for was very high (at least 20%), and the overall number of emails that received a positive answer was also quite high (at least 10%).

 In addition, there was a small number of sites that had already linked to my site, but with a broken link.
 Remember that I mentioned in the title of the post that I also received a link from NME?
 So that was a white lie.
 I did get a mention in NME as you can see in this item –